Amar365/Aegis-Implicit-Mail-AIM-/README.md

 # Aegis Implicit Mail (AIM)
+# This library is hosted in Sourceforge, please use  https://sourceforge.net/projects/netimplicitssl/
+Binaries are available in the form of NuGet package: https://www.nuget.org/packages/AIM
 Aegis Implicit Mail is a free and open source library which is designed to provide fast and developer friendly API to send emails using SMTP ports.

-# Download
-Binaries are available in the form of NuGet package: https://www.nuget.org/packages/AIM
 Please check https://sourceforge.net/projects/netimplicitssl/ for archive

 #Features